enis-memic/Math-Magicians/README.md

 ### Key Features

-- It will be updated
+- Design of the page
+- Calculator desgin

 ## Live Demo